ctools/ctools/doc/source/issues.rst

 .. _issue_elcapitan:

-.. topic:: Python unit test fail on El Capitan
+.. topic:: Python unit test fails on El Capitan

     On Mac OS X 10.11 (El Capitan) the Python unit tests fail when ctools are not installed due to the way the ``DYLD_LIBRARY_PATH`` environment